Environment & Nature

 UTM is well-known for its beautiful natural setting, located along the banks of the Credit River.
-Wildlife such as squirrels, groundhogs, possums, raccoons, rabbits, and deer are commonly seen on campus.
+Wildlife such as squirrels, groundhogs, possums, raccoons, rabbits and deer are commonly seen on campus.

 In addition, UTM's newest stormwater management pond (at the south end of campus by parking lot 4) collects all campus stormwater runoff (water that is not absorbed by the ground and runs off of impervious areas like buildings and parking lots).
 The water is then naturally filtered to remove contaminants before the water enters the Credit River.
-The pond provides habitat for wildlife and is one of the best bird-watching spots on campus.
+The pond provides a habitat for wildlife and is one of the best bird-watching spots on campus.
 Monitoring of the pond's water quality is ongoing.